Tacit algorithmic collusion in deep reinforcement learning guided price competition: A study using EV charge pricing game: System model

-The charging hubs participate in both day-ahead and real-time markets through the wholesalers.
+The charging hubs interact with the electric power network by participating in day-ahead and real-time markets through the wholesalers.
 It is considered that hubs' actions in the power markets do not directly influence the DA and RT prices, and hence the hubs are price takers.
 The hubs commit their hourly quantities ($da_t^{com}$) in the DA market.
-After the market clears, the hubs receive hourly DA prices ($p_t^{da}$) for their commitment quantities for the following day.
-Hubs have unlimited access to the RT market from which they either acquire additional power needs (beyond DA commitment and battery storage) or sell back any unused DA commitment for which they get back lesser of the DA and RT prices.
-We assume, for ease of computation, that RT market prices do not change within an hour.
+After the market clears, the hubs receive hourly DA prices ($p_t^{da}$) for the following day.
+In each time-period, the hubs acquire any additional power needs from the RT market and battery storage.
+It is assumed that the hubs can sell back any unused DA commitment to the RT market, for which they are paid lower of the DA and RT prices.